flybuys vs. Woolworths Rewards: Which is better?

 In regards to these features, flybuys offers slightly better value on the frequent flyer front, with two airline rewards partners compared to Woolworths Rewards one partnership to the Qantas Frequent Flyer program.
 While Qantas Frequent Flyer is more popular in Australia than Etihad Guest, the Velocity Frequent Flyer program is at a similar level.

 When it comes to other features, it's worth noting that flybuys also has a much wider range of ways to earn points and to redeem them.
-That could also allow you to earn points faster and redeem them for different rewards based on your circumstances.
-Meanwhile, Woolworths Rewards offers simple redemption options that you can "set and forget", saving you time by eliminating the need to log into your account to redeem points for rewards.
+That could also allow you to earn points faster and choose rewards based on your circumstances.
+Meanwhile, Woolworths Rewards offers simple redemption options that you can "set and forget", saving you time by eliminating the need to log in to your account to redeem points for rewards.

 Which is better: Coles flybuys or Woolworths Rewards?